fish-shell/fish-shell/sphinx_doc_src/cmds/bind.rst

 - ``pager-toggle-search``, toggles the search field if the completions pager is visible.

+- ``repaint`` reexecutes the prompt functions and redraws the prompt.
+Multiple successive repaints are coalesced.

+- ``repaint-mode`` reexecutes the fish_mode_prompt function and redraws the prompt.
+This is useful for vi-mode.

 - ``suppress-autosuggestion``, remove the current autosuggestion

 - ``swap-selection-start-stop``, go to the other end of the highlighted text without changing the selection